manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 Dear reader,

-I would like to inform you about another book of mine which helps you to do even more with your new learned JavaScript
+I would like to inform you about another book of mine which helps you to do even more with your newly learned JavaScript
 skills:

 ![Beginning Mobile App Development with React Native](images/Beginning-Mobile-App-Development-with-React-Native-Rendered-Book-247x300.png)

-It a comprehensive tutorial-style eBook that gets you from zero to native iOS mobile app development with JavaScript, HTML and CSS in no time.
+It is a comprehensive tutorial-style eBook that gets you from zero to native iOS mobile app development with JavaScript, HTML and CSS in no time.

 Aimed at beginners in the field of mobile app programming, the book requires no prior knowledge in developing apps for